 ‘Indeed, the number of months with Allah is twelve [lunar] months in the register of Allah [from] the day He created the heavens and the earth; of these, four are sacred.
 That is the correct religion, so do not wrong yourselves during them…’ (Qur’an, 9:36)

-The month of Muhurram is so important to Allah (swt) that He gave His own name to it, something He has not done for any other month.
+The month of Muhurram is so important to Allah (swt) that He associated it with his name.

-These months have been specifically selected by Allah (swt) Himself as the best times to draw closer to Him, just as the Prophet (saw) was selected to guide the Ummah towards the light of Islam.
-Here are some of the ways you can make the most of al-Muharram, the Sacred Month of Allah.
+These months have been selected by Allah (swt) as the best times to become closer to Him, just as the Prophet (saw) was selected to guide the Ummah towards Islam.
+Below are some ways you can make the most of al-Muharram, the Sacred Month of Allah.

 ‘On the authority of Abu Hurairah (ra) who said, the Messenger of Allah (saw) said, “The best fasting after Ramadan is the Sacred Month of Allah (al-Muharram) and the best prayer after the obligatory ones is the night prayer (Tahajjud)”’.
 (Muslim)